thedoubl3j/contestant/docs/planning.md

 - Determine infra/system design choices (which DB do we want etc)

-# 2. Implement Single elimination torunament generator
+# 2. Implement Single elimination tournament generator
 - Single Elim is the first thing people think of (usually) for a tournament so that is the first format we will implemenmt
 - How many teams (how do we handle odd numbers)?
 How do we ingest scores (simple win/loss)?
 Even the simple bit of ending the tournament etc.